 While most research on animal movement takes place in the laboratory, animals exist in a complex environment in which they must navigate many challenges.
 We apply cutting edge technologies and techniques to both understand how animals move in nature, but why they move the way they do.

-Sharks are among the most poorly understood and enigmatic species on the planet.
-Working with live sharks, such as this tiger shark (Galeocerdo cuvier), we integrate studies of form with data on movement, health, and diet, to determine the causes of complex shark movement patterns.
+Sharks and sea turtles are among the most poorly understood and enigmatic species on the planet.
+Working with sharks, such as this tiger shark (Galeocerdo cuvier), we integrate studies of form with data on movement, health, and diet, to determine the causes of complex shark movement patterns.
+We also work with partners to investigate the complex body shapes of sea turtles, and how they might affect swimming.

 Capturing the diversity of animal life in high-resolution 3D color has been largely inaccessible, until development of the Beastcam™ technology.
-This technology now allows biologists to capture the complex body shapes of a wide range of living organisms in high-resolution 3D color.
+This technology allows biologists to capture the complex body shapes of a wide range of living organisms in high-resolution 3D color, which has launched our Digital Life initative.

 We employ novel methods to open up new windows into understanding how animals can perform dynamic motions, such as this custom lizard-sized force plate that measures minute forces generated during jumping by this twig anole (Anolis valencienni).